Robert K. Abbett

 Robert Kennedy Abbett (January 5, 1926 - June 20, 2015) was an American artist and illustrator.
+He was best known for his illustration of Tarzan comic books in the 60s and 70s.

 Biography

 Abbett was born in 1926 in Hammond, Indiana.

 During the late-1950s, 1960s and 1970s, Abbett illustrated book covers for war novels, detective novels, thrillers, historical fiction and science fiction.
 Today, Abbett is best known for his paintings of wildlife (in particular, dogs), wilderness, sporting, and fishing.

 His illustrations have been featured in a large number of books, magazines, and advertising.
 He has also authored or been featured in several art-related books, including A Season for Painting: The Outdoor Paintings of Robert K. Abbett and Wings from Cover: The Upland Images of Robert Abbett and Ed Gray.

 Abbett was a graduate of both the University of Missouri and Purdue University.
 In 1953, Abbett moved to rural Connecticut where he built a house on an old farm (namely, Oakdale Farm).
 There, Abbett was inspired by the untouched wilderness and forests, and began painting what he has become famous for today: animals and country life.

 He died on June 20, 2015, at the age of 89 at his home in Bridgewater, Connecticut.